Bead graphs are great for visualizing lots of data on different scales. Each column of data is plotted along a set scale.

 Bead graphs are only available to view on screen.
 Use these in online stories and dashboards.

-A bead graph (also known as a Cleveland dot chart) is an alternative to bar charts and looks somewhat like a horizontal bar chart where dots replace the bars.
+A bead graph (also known as a Cleveland dot chart) looks somewhat like a horizontal bar chart where dots replace the bars.

 - Each dot (or bead) plots a value.